niltwill/vc-updatedscm/README.md

 - Vercetti's gang vehicle removed.
 - Ocean View Hotel's door does not remain so dark as before when entering the interior.
 - Removed script-related censorship limitations for German and French languages.
-- Fixed wooden leaf links bridge hidden package Spawn location.
+- Fixed the spawn location fo the wooden Leaf Links bridge's hidden package.
+- Pole Position Strip Club now only open for the player after 'Back Alley Brawl' is completed.
+- A bit more delay added for the Pole Position Strip Club's bar girl audio sayings.
+- Initial Ken's cutscene is now skippable (since you're in a vehicle: with the acceleration key).
 </details>

 <details>
   <summary>Full changelog (click me to expand)</summary>
 Fixes:

-- The Ocean View Hotel's lightning issue fixed (the door was very black and the interior was darker than what it's supposed to be).
 - Fixed the sphere in front of the Ocean View Hotel during the intro, now it's destroyed as soon as you approach the marker instead of after the cutscene ends.
 - Fixed some grammar mistakes regarding death messages of NPCs in the missions (LCS/VCS uses the same approach)
-- You no longer have to be in a vehicle after loosing wanted levelin 'Treacherous Swine' for the mission to pass. (now you can indeed pass it on foot or in a vehicle, you don't have to use the Pay 'n' Spray)
+- You no longer have to be in a vehicle after losing wanted level in 'Treacherous Swine' for the mission to pass. (now you can indeed pass it on foot or in a vehicle, you don't have to use the Pay 'n' Spray)
 - Vehicles in 'The Party' will no longer despawn and spawn again after the yacht cutscene, resulting in the player's vehicle and the parked cars getting repaired if you damaged them before the cutscene.
 - Fixed a bug where severe side-missions wouldn't play "Mission Passed" sound after you pass them.
 - You can no longer go back with the boat in 'The Fastest Boat' before releasing it from the docks.